ibm-cloud-docs/satellite/link-endpoints.md

 {: shortdesc}

 1. From the [Locations dashboard](https://cloud.ibm.com/satellite/locations){: external}, select the location where you created the {{site.data.keyword.satelliteshort}} endpoint.
-2. Select the **Endpoints** tab and find the endpoint that you want to enable or disable.
+2. Select the **Link endpoints** tab and find the endpoint that you want to enable or disable.
 3. Use the toggle to enable or disable the endpoint.
 After you disable an endpoint, network traffic between your location and the destination server, service, or app is blocked for all sources.